Stagewise Reinforcement Learning and the Geometry of the Regret Landscape: Background

-In supervised learning it is known that the posterior for singular models, rather than converging to a normal distribution as in the regular case, can ``jump'' at certain critical sample sizes $n^*$ from concentrating in one region of parameter space for $n < n^*$ to concentrating in another region for $n > n^*$.
-This behavior resembles phase transitions in statistical physics \citep[\S 7.6]{WatanabeGrey}.
-In short, \textbf{SLT for supervised learning predicts that the Bayesian learning process should involve phase transitions}.
-This has been verified for Bayesian learning in small models \citep{TMS} and is conjecturally related to stagewise learning in SGD training in a range of systems including transformers \citep{hoogland2024developmental}.
-These phase transitions are explained by a theorem \cite{WatanabeWBIC} that characterizes the optimal tradeoff between how well a model fits the data (accuracy) and its complexity, measured by a key quantity in SLT known as the local learning coefficient (LLC; \cite{LLC}).
-Stagewise learning has also been observed in deep reinforcement learning \citep{Clift2020Logic,mcgrathzero}.
+As we will discuss in later sections, this formula implies that the learning dynamics of Bayesian inference with singular models (including Bayesian deep supervised learning) are \emph{much richer} than in the regular case.
+For example, rather than converging to a normal distribution as in the regular case, in singular models the posterior can ``jump'' at certain critical sample sizes $n^*$ from concentrating in one region of parameter space for $n < n^*$ to concentrating in another region for $n > n^*$.
+This behavior resembles phase transitions in statistical physics \citep[\S 7.6]{WatanabeGrey}, and these phase transitions are characterized by an evolving tradeoff between how well a model fits the data as measured by the log likelihood, and its complexity as measured by the LLC \citetext{\citealp[\S7.6]{WatanabeGrey}; \citealp{WatanabeWBIC,Chen+2023}}.
+This theory has been verified for Bayesian learning in small models \citep{Chen+2023} and is conjecturally related to stagewise learning in SGD training in a range of systems including transformers \citep{Hoogland+2025, TransientRidge}.